japa/japa.dev/content/docs/runner-config.md

 ```

 ## suites *(optional)*
 The `suites` property registers multiple test suites.
 You must use `files` or `suites` as both cannot be used together.
+[Learn more about test suites](./test-suites.md)

 - Every suite object must define a unique name.
 - The `files` property can be an array of glob patterns or a function that returns an array of files.